nahusznaj/DataVizWorkshop/00-DublinR/02-Shapefiles.md

 Hi folks,
 I plan to show off a bit on shapefiles (map files essentially), and how to use them for presenting info.

-The shapefile was taken from
+The shapefile was taken from this website:  http://www.diva-gis.org/Data
 <pre><code>
 # 1. R package "sf" - Simple Features
 install.packages("sf")